SUCCESS: Students publish and win awards

 Jana Martin, a former level III student, recently had her short story collection, Russian Lover and Other Stories, published by YetiBooks/VerseChorusPress.

-Dana Lise Shavin, a recent tutorial student, is having her essay, "A Simple Path," published in a forthcoming issue of Oxford American.
+Dana Lise Shavin's memoir, The Body Tourist, published in October 2014, was named one of "7 Super Reads for Holiday Travel" by WorkingMother.com.
+A chapter from her memoir, "Tell Me About Yourself," was chosen by Lime Hawk Literary Collective to appear in an anthology.
+A recent tutorial student, Dana's essay, "A Simple Path," appeared in Oxford American.
 Her essay, "A Lesson in Astronomy," was published in Puerto del Sol in the summer of 2006.
 A chapter called The Death of Charles Black from her memoir entitled "Good Bones: A Memoir of Sex, Death and Real Estate" received Honorable Mention in Glimmer Train's Family Matters contest.

 Michelle Preston, a Writers Studio tutorial student, had a short piece entitled, "Above Town" published in the March 5, 2007 issue of The New Yorker.